Intel QuickPath Interconnect: Implementation

 Although the initial implementations use single four-quadrant links, the QPI specification permits other implementations.
 Each quadrant can be used independently.
 On high-reliability servers, a QPI link can operate in a degraded mode.
 If one or more of the 20+1 signals fails, the interface will operate using 10+1 or even 5+1 remaining signals, even reassigning the clock to a data signal if the clock fails.
-The initial Nehalem implementation used a full four-quadrant interface to achieve 25.6 GB/s, which provides exactly double the theoretical bandwidth of Intel's 1600 MHz FSB used in the X48 chipset.
+The initial Nehalem implementation used a full four-quadrant interface to achieve 25.6 GB/s (6.4GT/s × 1 byte × 4), which provides exactly double the theoretical bandwidth of Intel's 1600 MHz FSB used in the X48 chipset.

 Although some high-end Core i7 processors expose QPI, other "mainstream" Nehalem desktop and mobile processors intended for single-socket boards (e.g. LGA 1156 Core i3, Core i5, and other Core i7 processors from the Lynnfield/Clarksfield and successor families) do not expose QPI externally, because these processors are not intended to participate in multi-socket systems.

 However, QPI is used internally on these chips to communicate with the "uncore", which is part of the chip containing memory controllers, CPU-side PCI Express and GPU, if present; the uncore may or may not be on the same die as the CPU core, for instance it is on a separate die in the Westmere-based Clarkdale/Arrandale.

 In post-2009 single-socket chips starting with Lynnfield, Clarksfield, Clarkdale and Arrandale, the traditional northbridge functions are integrated into these processors, which therefore communicate externally via the slower DMI and PCI Express interfaces.

 Thus, there is no need to incur the expense of exposing the (former) front-side bus interface via the processor socket.